google/robotstxt/draft-robots-exclusion-protocol.md

 is allowed or disallowed.

-To evaluate if access to a URI is allowed, a robot MUST match the paths in allow and disallow lines against the URI.
+To evaluate if access to a URI is allowed, a robot MUST match the paths in allow and disallow rules against the URI.
 The matching SHOULD be case sensitive.
 The most specific match found MUST be used.
 The most specific match is the match that has the most octets.
 If an allow and disallow rule is equivalent, the allow SHOULD be used.
 If no match is found amongst the rules in a group for a matching